 Single rooms are assigned based on availability for returning students.
-Single rooms are only available to incoming freshmen students who have medical necessity.
-Any student who wants a single room but is not assigned one in the initial assignment process will have his/her name placed on a single room waiting list for the hall of his/her first preference.
-These lists will stay in effect for that academic year.
+Single rooms are only available to incoming freshmen students who have a medical necessity.
+Any student who wants a single room but is not assigned one in the initial assignment process will have their name placed on a single room waiting list for the hall of their first preference.
+These lists will stay in effect for the academic year.

-Each resident is assigned a mailbox within his/her residence hall.
+Each resident is assigned a mailbox within their residence hall.
 Each hall has its own unique address.
-Click here to find out what your student’s address.
+Click here to find residence hall addresses.

-You must be a full time student to live on campus.
-If you live on campus and need to drop below full time you must receive permission by submitting a letter detailing the classes you are dropping and your reasoning for dropping.
-Permissions are granted on case by case scenarios.
+You must receive permission by submitting a letter detailing why you are part-time or why you are dropping below full-time.
+Permissions are granted on case by case scenario.
 Your judicial record with the university will affect your request.

 All full time students are permitted to live in the residence halls.

 The Department of Housing and Residence Life works with students to assist them in making room changes.
 See your Residence Director for moves within the building.
-Contact the Department of Housing and Residence Life central office for moves to another hall, or to change from one type of room to another (single or double room).
+Contact the Department of Housing and Residence Life central office for moves to another hall, or to change from one room type (single or double room) to another.

-All residence halls except Twin Towers West, Twin Towers East, and the First year Halls are closed for holidays and vacation periods.
+Select halls are open for holidays and vacation periods.
 Check the university calendar for specific dates of break periods.
-Students who need to stay at Marshall University for work, athletics, academics, or due to distance from home, etc., should request Twin Towers as their permanent housing assignment.
-Prior approval is always necessary to stay over any break period.
+Students who need to stay at Marshall University for work, athletics, academics, or due to distance from home, etc., will be required to submit a break housing application and will be given a break housing assignment.
 Click here for information about break housing.

 During the academic year, students may leave their items in their individual rooms during holiday breaks (including between fall and spring semester if you plan to return).
-Over the summer all belongings must be removed from the room before moving out and the room returned to its condition upon check-in.
-Any student belongings left in the room will be removed and disposed of.
-All belongings must be returned at the end of the school year or immediately upon leaving student housing.
+Over the summer all belongings must be removed from the room before moving out and the room returned to its original condition.
+Any student belongings left in the room will be removed and disposed of after 30 days.
 The Department of Housing and Residence Life assumes no responsibility for items left in the halls, so residents are encouraged to take any valuables home during school breaks.

-Request for withdrawal from MU or on-campus housing should be addressed in writing to the Department of Housing and Residence Life.
+Requests for withdrawal from MU or on-campus housing should be addressed in writing to the Department of Housing and Residence Life.
 Refunds, if applicable, will be based upon the date cancellations are received.
-In order to receive a $100 refund of your deposit, fall cancellations must be received in writing before May 15 and spring cancellations must be received in writing ten business days or more prior to the official opening date of housing.
+In order to receive a $100 refund of your deposit, fall cancellations must be received in writing before May 15 and spring cancellations must be received in writing 30 days or more prior to the official opening date of housing.

 FY North, FY South, Twin Towers East, and Buskirk Hall

 Yes.
-Wireless Internet connectivity is also located in the lobby of each residence hall.
+Wireless Internet connectivity is available in all residence halls.

-Kitchens are provided in Twin Towers East, Twin Towers West, Holderby, and Buskirk Halls.
+Kitchens are provided in all residence halls excluding FY North and FY South.
 Laundry facilities are provided in all residence halls.

 Parking permits can be obtained from the MU Parking office and paid for at the Bursar office.
 Click here for more details. http://www.marshall.edu/parking/FAQ.htm

 Not all rooms in residence halls are carpeted.
-You may bring your own carpet; microwaves are only permitted in Marshall Commons and FY North & FY South Halls; refrigerators larger than 2.3 amps, hot plates, George Foreman grills, toasters or other appliances with large heating elements are not permitted in the residence halls.
+You may bring your own rug/carpet.
+Microwaves under 700 watts (1 per room/suite) and refrigerators no larger than 2.5 amps are permitted.
+Hot plates, George Foreman grills, toasters, or other appliances with large heating elements are not permitted in the residence halls.

 Marshall University and the Department of Housing and Residence Life work extensively to provide maximum safety for all of the halls.
-Most of the residence halls are equipped with cameras, professional and student security services, RAs living on each floor and on duty each night, and random police patrols by the MU Police Department.
+All residence halls are equipped with cameras, professional and student live-in staff, security services and the on-campus MU Police Department.